-Submit Your Work to and/or Be a Student Editor for Journals such as Jeopardy, Labyrinth, and Occam’s Razor.
+Submit Your Work to and/or Be a Student Editor for Journals such as Jeopardy or Occam’s Razor.

 If you are interested in editing and publishing, then get experience writing for or working with one of Western’s publications.
 Submissions are usually solicited in fall quarter, while editorial positions are typically advertised in the spring for the following year.